-This hallmark could capture, for example, arrangements involving the routing of domestic funds through offshore entities in order to access preferential tax treatment that is only available to investors from other jurisdictions.
+- arrangements involving the routing of domestic funds through offshore entities, perhaps to access preferential tax treatment that is only available to investors from other jurisdictions. - back-to-back transactions involving the effective round-tripping of funds. - sale and lease back arrangements